Marquez Callaway Player Prop Bets for NFL Week 11 | New Orleans vs. Philadelphia 11/21/2021

 Matchup vs. Philadelphia

-- The Eagles have the NFL's 11th-ranked pass defense this season, surrendering 247.0 yards per game through the air.
+- The 247.0 passing yards the Eagles allow per game makes them the NFL's 11th-ranked pass defense this season.

-- With 16 passing TDs allowed this season, the Eagles defense is ranked 19th in the NFL.
+- The Eagles have given up 16 passing TDs this season (1.6 per game), ranking them 19th among NFL defenses.

 Recent Performances

-- Callaway put together a 37-yard performance against the Titans last week on two catches (18.5 yards per catch) while being targeted four times and scoring one touchdown.
+- In last week's outing against the Titans, Callaway was targeted four times, totaling 37 yards on two receptions (averaging 18.5 yards per catch) while scoring one touchdown.

-- Callaway's eight grabs have led to 92 yards (30.7 per game) and two touchdowns during his last three games.
-He was targeted 15 times.
+- Callaway's eight catches over his last three outings are good enough for 92 yards (30.7 ypg) and two touchdowns.
+He's been targeted 15 times.

 Callaway's New Orleans Teammates